kraken-tech/django-integrity/README.md

 You could also use [virtualenvwrapper], [direnv] or any similar tool to help manage your virtual environments.

+### Install PostgreSQL

+Ensure that PostgreSQL with minimum version 12 is installed and running on your local machine.

 ### Installing Python dependencies

 > [!NOTE]